codingthefuturewithai/python-trainer/README.md

 ## Usage

 When you run the application, it will:
+1. Create a dedicated output directory named `python_trainer_output` in the current working directory.
-1. Prompt you for information about your programming experience, learning goals, and preferred learning style.
+2. Prompt you for information about your programming experience, learning goals, and preferred learning style.
-2. Generate a personalized Python training plan using the OpenAI API.
+3. Generate a personalized Python training plan using the OpenAI API.
-3. Save the training plan as a Markdown file.
+4. Save the training plan as a Markdown file in the output directory.
-4. Offer to generate a practice task for the first milestone.
+5. Offer to generate a practice task for the first milestone.
-5. If requested, generate and save the practice task as a separate Markdown file.
+6. If requested, generate and save the practice task as a separate Markdown file in the output directory.

-The generated training plan and practice task will be saved in the current working directory as `training_plan.md` and `Milestone_1_Practice_Task.md` respectively.
+7. Offer to generate practice tasks for all remaining milestones.
+8. If requested, generate and save practice tasks for all remaining milestones as separate Markdown files in the output directory.

 ## Example Output

-After running the application, you'll find two new files in your current directory:
+After running the application, you'll find the following files in the `python_trainer_output` directory:

 1. `training_plan.md`: Contains the personalized Python training plan with multiple milestones.
 2. `Milestone_1_Practice_Task.md`: Contains a practice task for the first milestone (if you chose to generate it).
+3. `Milestone_2_Practice_Task.md`, `Milestone_3_Practice_Task.md`, etc.: Contains practice tasks for subsequent milestones (if you chose to generate them).

 These files will be in Markdown format, making them easy to read and share.